Today’s Heardle answer - if you’re struggling & don’t want to lose a streak

-Today’s (April 6) Heardle answer has been revealed and the mystery song is courtesy of a San Diego-born rapper, whose real name is Jaylen Anthony Robinson, but performs via a different stage name.
+Today’s (April 8) Heardle answer has been revealed and the mystery song is courtesy of a Swedish rock band active between the years 1973–1979.

-Today’s mystery song was his first release, and was actually written in the back of a police car.
-From a young age, he was influenced by his father’s vintage music collection, and expanded his listening to reggae, hip hop, rock, and R&B. He attended college in Atlanta, Georgia, where he first started teaching himself how to rap.
+Today’s mystery song was first released by B.J Thomas in 1968 - but today’s Heardle answer is a remix of this song.
+The cover version included the ooga chaka introduction from earlier covers.
+This version of the song also tweaked the lyrics to avoid a drug reference.

 If you’ve never played, Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.